Before anyone can legally drive a vehicle on the road they need

 “Driving is a skill in which those who are engaged should, in

-with many other advances in road safety have made Great Britain's
+advances in road safety have made Great Britain's roads much safer,

-roads much safer, passing the test should not be seen as the end
+passing the test should not be seen as the end of a driver's

-of a driver's education but perhaps the end of the
+education but perhaps the end of the beginning.

-initatives and supports national campaigns to influence attitudes
+national campaigns to influence attitudes and behaviours rather

 Xccelerate (for young people between 16 and

-RoSPA Advanced Drivers and Riders ( RoADAR) ,
+- RoSPA Advanced Drivers and Riders ( RoADAR) , and the Institute

-and the Institute of Advanced Motoring (IAM) who provide low cost
+of Advanced Motoring (IAM) who provide low cost ways of improving

 Bedford Borough Council Road Safety